openwdl/wdl/versions/1.0/SPEC.md

 #### Files and Optional Outputs

-File outputs are described as string paths relative to the initial working directory.
+File outputs are represented as string paths.
+Relative paths are interpreted relative to the execution directory; whereas absolute paths are defined in a container-dependent way.

 ```
 File somefile = "my/path/to/something.txt"